Relationship with God.

 Not only does it bring great blessing into our lives, but it brings great joy to the heart of God.
 He is a God that enjoys relationship with us for He has created us for His good pleasure, the Bible says in Revelations 4:11, “for thou hast created all things, and for thy pleasure they are and were created.”
-In the garden of Eden we see how God used to meet with Adam and Eve in the cool of the day and have fellowship with them.
+In the Garden of Eden we see how God used to meet with Adam and Eve in the cool of the day and have fellowship with them.
 He did so, because He enjoyed their fellowship.

 Jesus said in John 15:15, “Henceforth I call you not servants; for the servant does not know what his lord does: but I have called you friends; for all things that I have heard of my Father I have made known unto you.”
 There is a difference between a relationship of a servant and a relationship with a friend.
 A servant focuses on his work and expects to receive a wage or a reward for what he does.
 This can be true with us in our relationship with God.
 If we expect God to bless us because of what we do something for Him, then we have a mentality of a servant.
 For example, if we preach well, or do something for God, then God we think that God will be pleased with us.
 Our identity must never be based on our ministry or performance, but on God’s love for us.

-We have the example of Mary and Martha: We read about this in Luke 11:38-42.
+We read in about this in Luke chapter 10.
 Martha welcomes Jesus into her home, then goes to prepare a meal for Him.
 Mary, on the other hand, sits at Jesus feet and hears His word.
-We read in Luke 11:40, “But Martha was cumbered about much serving, and came to him, and said, Lord, dost thou not care that my sister hath left me to serve alone?
-Bid her therefore that she help me.”
-In verses 41-42, we read, “And Jesus answered and said unto her, Martha, Martha, thou art careful and troubled about many things: But one thing is needful: and Mary hath chosen that good part, which shall not be taken away from her.”
-There are some important principles of relationship that we can learn from this story.
+In verses 40-42 we read: “Now it happened as they went that He entered a certain village; and a certain woman named Martha welcomed Him into her house.
+And she had a sister called Mary, who also sat at Jesus’ feet and heard His word.
+But Martha was distracted with much serving, and she approached Him and said, “Lord, do You not care that my sister has left me to serve alone?
+Therefore tell her to help me.
+And Jesus answered and said to her, “Martha, Martha, you are worried and troubled about many things.
+Bu tone thing is needed, and Mary has chosen that good part, which will not be taken away from her.”

 First of all, our relationship with Jesus is more important than our ministry.
 Jesus said to Martha, “Mary has chosen that good part.”
 In another translation it says, “Mary has chosen the best dish.”
 In other words, her food is tastier than the food that Martha was preparing for Jesus.
 God is far more interested in our intimacy and love for Him than what we can do for Him!